segmentio/segment-docs/src/unify/data-graph/setup-guides/snowflake-setup.md

 ### Step 2: Grant read-only access to other databases

-Next, give the Segment user **read-only** access to all the other databases you want to use for Data Graph including the **Profiles Sync database**
+Next, give the Segment role **read-only** access to all the other databases you want to use for Data Graph including the **Profiles Sync database**

 Run the SQL query below for **each** database you want to use for Data Graph. **You may have to re-run this multiple times for each database you want to give access to**.